-CJI is a nonprofit, nonpartisan, statewide community organization and 501(c)(3) charity.
+CJI is an independent, nonprofit, nonpartisan, statewide community organization and 501(c)(3) charity.

 Our mission is to promote excellence, equity, impartiality, and public trust in Colorado’s courts through outreach, education, and engagement.

-Our members, nearly 400 of them, include business and civic leaders, attorneys, judges, and everyday citizens who believe in the importance of supporting Colorado’s courts and preserving our judicial merit selection system.
+Our members include business and civic leaders, attorneys, judges, and everyday citizens who believe in the importance of supporting Colorado’s courts and preserving our judicial merit selection system.

 History & Mission Statement Philosophy